 The Voice

 Jesus is not an iconic character from an ancient fable.
-He’s not a model of goodness and love that we “channel” in political statements, as if the mention of His name shows people we are good and loving too.
+He’s not just a model of goodness and love we “channel” in political statements to convince people we are good and loving.

-When we give our lives to Him, we’re not just patterning ourselves after a good man or even a perfect man.
-Our lives become hidden in His.
+When we give our lives to Him, we don’t pattern ourselves after a good man or even a perfect man.
+Our lives become hidden in His life.
 We die to the old life we once lived just as He died to His earthly life.
 We rise into a new life as He resurrected from the grave.

 His cross is our gateway to a new life.
-We don’t just try to be like him; He conveys his actual risen life to us.
-We are raised from the death of our old life before we knew Him.
+We don’t just try to be like Him; He conveys His actual risen life to us.
+We are raised from the death of our old life prior to knowing Him.
 In that old life we stop being.
-In the resurrection life we start living again.
+In the resurrection life, by the power of the Holy Spirit, we start to live again.

 Jesus’ risen life invades every bit of my human nature.
-When I decided to identify with the death of Jesus, the Holy Spirit came in; I walk by faith in His light and embrace what He teaches me.
+I walk by faith in His truth and embrace what He teaches me.

 The weakest saint can experience the Deity of the Son of God if once he is willing to let go.
 Any strand of our own energy will blur the life of Jesus.
 We have to keep letting go and slowly and surely the great full life of God will invade us in every part, and men will take knowledge of us that we have been with Jesus.